pablojimeno/code-rails/chapter_3_rails_resources/editing_a_post_context_example.md

 require "test_helper"

-feature "editing an article" do scenario "submit updates to an existing post" do
+feature "editing an article" do scenario "submit updates to an existing article" do
-    # Given an existing post
+    # Given an existing article

     # When I click edit and submit changed data